 Model Answer :

-Since my childhood, I came in a touch of many teachers in different parts of my student life.
+Since my childhood, I came in touch with many teachers in different parts of my student life.
 Most of them are noteworthy and I still miss them.
 They were very influential for their different amazing characteristics.
 Among those teachers, I would like to talk about Misses Jullie Brookes.
-She was our geology teacher in our higher secondary level.
+She was our geology teacher at our higher secondary level.

 I have a great habit of reading history and geography books and all the credit goes to Misses Brookes.
 She developed this habit not only in me but also in all my classmates outside our course outline.
 This turned out to be very practical in our later lives.
-She encouraged us to read English newspapers, journals, watch history and geography related channels, technology, and other subject related magazines.
-She was brilliant and very sociable with the students.
+She encouraged us to read English newspapers, and journals, watch history and geography-related channels, technology, and other subject-related magazines.
+Misses Brookes was brilliant and very sociable with the students.
 She never turned down anyone whenever someone asked for her assistance and suggestion.
-She had a sporty figure and we found her often take part in different outdoor games.
-She inspired us to do physical exercises and outdoor games.
-Most importantly, she taught us not to be demotivated in any failure in our life.
+She had a sporty figure and we found her often taking part in different outdoor games, and she inspired us to do physical exercises and outdoor games.
+Most importantly, she taught us not to be demotivated by any failure in our life.